phetsims/perennial/doc/automated-maintenance-process.md

 developer can patch all of the sims quickly, and then let the build/commit/etc. process do all of the slower tasks in one batch.

-## #9: Add the patch SHAs: `Maintenance.addPatchSHA( patchRepo, sha )`
+## #9: Add the patch SHAs: `Maintenance.addPatchSHA( patchName, sha )`

-For each of the SHAs determined as "fixes", those should be added to the patch with `Maintenance.addPatchSHA( patchRepo, sha )`.
+For each of the SHAs determined as "fixes", those should be added to the patch with `Maintenance.addPatchSHA( patchName, sha )`.
 This marks that the given SHA is essentially a "fix" for the patch, and it will be tried (with cherry-picking) on release branches in future steps.

 ## #10: Apply patches: `Maintenance.applyPatches()`